mahdavipanah/pyCFG/README.md

 sudo apt-get install python3.5 python3-tk
 ```
 Now you can run pyCFG from terminal: `./pycfg.py`

 ### Windows

+You can download pyCFG's binary for windows from [Here](https://github.com/mahdavipanah/pyCFG/releases)
+Or
 Download and install Python's installer (version 3.5 or higher) from [it's official website](https://www.python.org/downloads/).
 Now you can run
 pycfg.py from command line: `python pycfg.py`.